itaimalek/kamatek-demo-app/README.md

 * Test it on your browser
 * Push your image to your Docker Hub repository

-## Buiild and Run using Docker Compose
+## Build and Run using Docker Compose
 * create a docker-compose file for building and running your image

 _Search docker hub for the correct base image for you !_